Senbei: History

 Sweet senbei (甘味煎餅) came to Japan during the Tang dynasty, with the first recorded usage in 737 AD, and still are very similar to Tang traditional styles, originally often baked in the Kansai area, of which include the traditional "roof tile" senbei.
 These include ingredients like potato and wheat flour or glutinous rice, and are similar to castella cakes, distinctly different from what most people would consider as senbei today, though traditional senbei such as this can still be found, e.g. Iga meibutsu katayaki, in Iga City.

 What Japanese commonly refer to as senbei nowadays were popularized by a teahouse in Sōka city in the Edo period, which spread salty soy sauce flavored senbei throughout Japan.

 Modern senbei versions are very inventive and may include flavorings which can range from kimchi to wasabi to curry to chocolate.

 Kansai senbei tend to use glutinous rice and are lightly seasoned and delicate in texture (saku saku).
 Kantō senbei were originally based on uruchimai, a non-glutinous rice, and they tend to be more crunchy (kari kari) and richly flavored.

 Types

+Senbei sometimes has ingredients baked in, including dried seafood such as shrimp or clams.